donaljof/UD_P5_MachineLearning/README.md

 From this we can see the first component accounts for the vast majority of variance in the dataset post transformation and the number of potentially useful dimensions reduced to more managable number.

+Sclaing of features was added at a later stage in the project process and included as the first step in the pipleine but no noticible improvement in performance was see, possibly due to the inclusion of ratio based features added to teh feature set that were then included in the PCA.

 # Outlier Removal
 ---